 Collectivity supports a modality through which Exhibitions and Programs can look to new forms of kinship – with each other, with our collaborators, with the non-human, with ideas, beliefs, and perspectives.
 As curators, we are presently generating a lexicon – a shared vocabulary – which ground our thinking together and ongoing processes of exhibition-making, programming, and learning.

-From November 2nd – 15th, 2020, we will come together with artists and participants in an experimental and research-focused virtual residency – Rabbit Hole: Pod Theory – based on the framework of a pod system in transformative justice practices.
-With an ethos of community care, the residency is facilitated by Ange Loft and Syrus Marcus Ware to explore protocols and practices of collectivity at this moment in time.
-Residency participants include Camille Turner, Dana Prieto, Eric-Paul Riege, Jorge González, Roxanne Fernandes, Vanessa Kwan, and the TBA curatorial team, with guests Sebastian de Line and Mata Aho.
-The residency is in partnership with grunt gallery and Black Lives Matter – Toronto (Wildseed Fellowship Residency).
+From November 2–15, 2020, we came together with artists and participants in an experimental and research-focused virtual residency – Rabbit Hole: Pod Theory – based on the framework of a pod system in transformative justice practices.
+With an ethos of community care, the residency was facilitated by Ange Loft and Syrus Marcus Ware to explore protocols and practices of collectivity at this moment in time.
+Residency participants included Camille Turner, Dana Prieto, Eric-Paul Riege, Jorge González, Roxanne Fernandes, Vanessa Kwan, and the TBA curatorial team, with guests Sebastian de Line and Mata Aho.
+The residency was held in partnership with grunt gallery and Black Lives Matter – Toronto (Wildseed Fellowship Residency).

 For further details on the residency program, click here.